Quarrying operations plan

 You may need to provide an operations plan along with your application to extract riverine quarry material.

-The Department of Resources will determine if a plan is required and what information needs to be provided.
+The Department of Regional Development, Manufacturing and Water will determine if a plan is required and what information needs to be provided.
 Contact your local business centre before lodging your application for advice.

 An operations plan is a combination of documents, sketches and drawings to explain: